charafmrah/network-intrusion-detection/presentaion.md

 ---

 - The KDD Cup 99 dataset is a widely used benchmark dataset in data mining and machine learning, containing 41 features and 494,021 instances.
+The dataset we're using is a subset of the original dataset.

 - The purpose of the KDD Cup 99 dataset is to evaluate the performance of algorithms for detecting network intrusions and other malicious activity.